We don’t have an official integration with PayPal, but there are a few ways you can use PayPal with your pages.

 You can learn more about setting up auto return here: Auto return the buyer to your website.

-If you do set up auto return, you can use a custom Lead Page as a thank you/confirmation page.
+If you do set up auto return, you can use a custom landing page as a thank you/confirmation page.